Superraptor/GSSO/README.md

 Please feel free to contribute!
 If there is a term or terms that include unsatisfactory information, broken links, derogatory terminology that is not appropriately marked, please contact us!
 Additionally, we are attempting to include as much information from disparate archives as possible.
 If you or someone you know runs an LGBTQIA+ and/or sex archive with a controlled terminology, let us know!

-A very basic search/browse interface of version 1.0.0 is located [here](http://homepages.uc.edu/~kronkcj/gsso/) for the time being.
+A very basic search/browse interface of version 1.0.0 was located [here](http://homepages.uc.edu/~kronkcj/gsso/).
 This site has been deprecated as of 2020.
 A new demo site is available [here](https://gsso.research.cchmc.org/).

 An alpha version of 2.0.4 is also available on the NCBO BioPortal [here](http://bioportal.bioontology.org/ontologies/GSSO).

+There is also a survey going over various features of the GSSO [here](https://gsso.research.cchmc.org/#!/survey) if you have time to rate the GSSO!

 ## Authors